kkYrusobad/DOTS/README.md

 $ git clone https://github.com/kkYrusobad/DOTS.git
 ```
 ## Usage
-After complete install let system reboot once, afterwards make backup of all the files that are supposed to be changed/modified/replaced and change them with the files present in ~/DOTS
+After complete install let system reboot once (not nessasary tho), afterwards make backup of all the files that are supposed to be changed/modified/replaced and change them with the files present in ~/DOTS.
+Make sure of setting the default XDG dir. if nessasary as some config paths are explicitly changed to make home dir more clean.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.